 Root Canal Therapy in Belmont

-A root canal is a dental treatment to address the injury to or severe infection of a tooth.
+A root canal is a painless way to save a tooth that would otherwise be lost.
 Rather than removing the entire tooth, root canal therapy allows your dentist to remove only the affected pulp tissue while preserving the remaining tooth structure.
 At Belmont Dental Group, our dentists provide root canals in Belmont as part of our comprehensive dental practice, in addition to cleanings, preventive treatment, cosmetic dentistry, and sedation dentistry options.

 Understanding Dental Pulp